koenraadvanmeerbeek/sGlobe-website/content/project/eudrought/index.md

 +++
 # Project title.
-title = "Modelling the effects of extreme droughts on forest ecosystem functioning"
+title = "Towards climate smart forestry"

 # Date this page was created.
 date = 2020-09-21T00:00:00

 # Project summary to display on homepage.
-# summary = "Modelling the effects of extreme droughts on forest ecosystem functioning – Towards climate smart forestry"
+summary = "Modelling the effects of extreme droughts on forest ecosystem functioning"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`